NoFishLikeIan/read-this/README.md

 - [x] [_The Vietnam of computer science_](http://blogs.tedneward.com/post/the-vietnam-of-computer-science/) - A bit of history of Vietnam and... fuck ORMs.

+- [ ] [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) - Just a reactive programming tutorial, as they say*learning it is hard, even harder by the lack of good material.*

 ### Videos

 - [x] [_Zizek on Coca-cola_](https://www.youtube.com/watch?v=SJOhtDmyy-4&feature=youtu.be) - "...from sublime to excremental dimension", _interpretation of Coca-cola as a "meta-commodity"_